senscience/nexus-fusion/README.md

 The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

-Copyright © 2015-2023 Blue Brain Project/EPFL
+Copyright © 2015-2024 Blue Brain Project/EPFL
+Copyright © 2025 Senscience